ahawker/adbpy/README.md

 # adbpy
 Python implementation of the Android Debug Bridge (ADB) protocol using `libusb` and `asyncio`.

+### Status

+This package is under active (slow) development and is not ready nor used by any other systems.

 ### Installation

 To install adbpy from [pip](https://pypi.python.org/pypi/pip):